Stakeholder Engagement: Our Approach and System

 • Analyze the state of companywide organizational culture and identify issues to be tackled in each department

-• Respect human rights
+• Respect human rights of employees

 • Create a sense of unity throughout the company